yduan1115/ChronoPreH/README.md

 I was also thinking about ARIMA, but it does not include x as time.
 Basically, it ranks the y-values according to time-series.
 I will also try to adjust this in the future.

+To visualize the results conveniently, I created another argument: FitCont_vi.
+It

 (2) Categorical variable

 For categorical variables, I used slightly different models, because many models used in continuous variables are not applicable here.
-I have 5 models for categorical variable, not very much, but I think is decent, in the future there can be more.
+I have 8 models for categorical variable, in the future there can be more.

 The script file is in R/FitCat.R, and this argument is named "FitCat".